Hiroki Nishi

 Hiroki Nishi (西 大輝, Nishi Hiroki) is a Japanese badminton player who specializes in doubles.
 He is a member of the Japanese national team and plays for the BIPROGY team.
 Nishi has won three BWF World Tour Super 100 titles: two in mixed doubles with Akari Sato and one in men's doubles with Kakeru Kumagai.
-He reached a career-high world ranking of No. 30 in mixed doubles and No. 36 in men's doubles.
+He has achieved a career-high world ranking of No. 20 in men's doubles and No. 30 in mixed doubles.
+In team events, he contributed to Japan securing bronze medals at the 2025 Asia Mixed Team Championships, as well as the country's first men's team title at the 2026 Asia Team Championships.

 Early career

 Nishi began playing badminton at the Nagaokakyo City Sports Shonendan junior club.
-He later attended Oharano Junior High School and Kyoto Prefectural Otokuni High School.
-He represented Japan at the 2019 World Junior Championships and earned a bronze medal in the mixed team event.
+He attended Oharano Junior High School and Kyoto Prefectural Otokuni High School.
+He represented Japan at the 2019 World Junior Championships, where the team earned a bronze medal in the mixed team event.

-After graduating in 2021, Nishi enrolled at Ryukoku University, where he majored in Sports Science.
-There, he began a mixed doubles partnership with Akari Sato, who was two years his senior, and the pair placed third at the All Japan Championships.
-This result led to their selection for the 2023 Japanese national B team, making them the first student-athletes from the Ryukoku University Badminton Club to be chosen for the national team.
+After graduating in 2021, Nishi enrolled at Ryukoku University, where he studied Sports Science.
+During his time at university, he partnered with Akari Sato in mixed doubles.
+The pair placed third at the All Japan Championships, which led to their selection for the 2023 Japanese national B team.
+They were the first student-athletes from the Ryukoku University Badminton Club to be selected for the national team.
 In his final year at university, Nishi won the mixed doubles title at the 2024 All Japan Inter-Collegiate Championships with partner Sumire Nakade.

 Career

 2023

-In his first year on the national team, Nishi and mixed doubles partner Akari Sato won three international titles.
-They secured their first World Tour title at the Vietnam Open, defeating Thailand's Ruttanapak Oupthong and Jhenicha Sudjaipraparat.
-They followed this by winning the Kaohsiung Masters, overcoming the top-seeded Indonesian duo of Dejan Ferdinansyah and Gloria Emanuelle Widjaja, and triumphed at the Indonesia International.
-The pair also finished as runners-up at the Indonesia Masters Super 100.
+In 2023, Nishi and Sato won three international titles.
+They secured their first World Tour title at the Vietnam Open, defeating Ruttanapak Oupthong and Jhenicha Sudjaipraparat in the final.
+The pair subsequently won the Kaohsiung Masters by defeating the top-seeded Indonesian pair of Dejan Ferdinansyah and Gloria Emanuelle Widjaja.
+They also won the Indonesia International and finished as runners-up at the Indonesia Masters Super 100.

 2024

-In 2024, Nishi formed a new men's doubles partnership with Kakeru Kumagai, and the pair finished as runners-up at the Super 100 Odisha Masters and the Kazakhstan International.
-In mixed doubles, Nishi and Sato won the Saipan International, defeating compatriots Yuichi Shimogami and Sayaka Hobara in the final.
-On 30 July, they achieved a career-high mixed doubles ranking of world No. 30.
-In national circuit, they finished as runners-up at the All Japan Championships after an injury to Sato forced them to retire in the final.
+In 2024, Nishi competed in both men's and mixed doubles.
+He formed a men's doubles partnership with Kakeru Kumagai.
+The pair finished as runners-up at the Super 100 Odisha Masters and the Kazakhstan International.
+In mixed doubles, Nishi and Sato won the Saipan International title and advanced to the quarter-finals of the Super 300 Orléans Masters.
+The pair achieved a career-high world ranking of No. 30 on 30 July.
+On the national circuit, they finished as runners-up at the All Japan Championships after an injury to Sato forced them to retire in the final.